msionut28/pantryChef_frontend/README.md

 ## PantryChef

-PantryChef is a Blog type Web Application that consumes exeternal APIs in order to fetch recipes for our users, as well as an OpenAI powered system of automatically generating new custom-tailored recipes for each individual user based on the entries of items in a list.
-This Web App uses Vue.js library for frontend development, an Express.js based backend and a NoSQL database - more precisely, MongoDB.
-Thus, this app uses a full MEVN environment.
+PantryChef is a Blog type Web Application that consumes exeternal APIs in order to fetch recipes for our users, as well as an **OpenAI powered system** of automatically generating new custom-tailored recipes for each individual user based on the entries of items in a list.
+This Web App uses **Vue.js** library for frontend development, an **Express.js** based backend and a **NoSQL Database** - more precisely, **MongoDB**.
+Thus, this app uses a full **MEVN** environment.

 ## LOCAL DEVELOPMENT